agmcarthur/Biochem-3BP3/README.md

-# BIOCHEM 3BP3 Practical Bioinformatics in the Genomics Era
+# BIOCHEM 3BP3

-(McMaster University, Canada)
+## BIOCHEM 3BP3 Practical Bioinformatics in the Genomics Era (McMaster University, Canada)

 *This is a living document, content will be updated frequently.*